 Rape and sexual assault are considered acts of violence; if committed by students, these acts constitute the most serious violations of the code of ethics.

-The University's policies prohibiting rape and sexual assault by students are stated in the Student Conduct Ethics (§6.5.1.15 and §2.3.2.9 of the SCU Policy Manual) and fall within the jurisdiction of the Title IX Coordinator.
+The University's policies prohibiting rape and sexual assault by students are stated in the Student Conduct Ethics and fall within the jurisdiction of the Title IX Coordinator.

 • Grievance Procedure